 This blog is written by Angelo Paparelli, a partner in the Immigration Practice Group of Seyfarth Shaw.
 According to its own tagline, Nation of Immigrators is “a public policy blog on our dysfunctional immigration system.

 This blog, which is also by Seyfarth Shaw’s Angelo Paparelli, is written for ILW.com, the official website of Immigration Lawyers on the Web.

 Seyfarth Shaw’s first project with LexBlog is written by their Trade Secrets, Computer Fraud, & Non-Competes practice group.
 Trading Secrets is a blog on trade secrets, non-competes and computer fraud.

 Gary Halling and Carlton Varner, lawyers with Sheppard Mullin Richter & Hampton LLP’s Antitrust & Trade Regulation Practice Group operate the Antitrust Law Blog.
 The blog provides updates on antitrust developments.

 The 12 attorneys from Sheppard Mullin’s Bankruptcy & Restructuring Practice Group maintain the Bankruptcy and Restructuring Blog.
 The blog deals with legal updates on bankruptcy and creditors’ rights issues.

-Updated by Sheppard Mullin attorneys based in China, this blog provides insight on the latest developments in Chinese law.
+Updated by attorney’s in Sheppard Mullin’s Shanghai office, this blog provides insight on the latest developments in Chinese law.
 The blog also has a Chinese-language version.